ludwig-ai/ludwig-docs/src/docs/user_guide.md

                         directory that contains the results -ssuo, --skip_save_unprocessed_output
-                        skips saving intermediate NPY output files -bs BATCH_SIZE, --batch_size BATCH_SIZE
+                        skips saving intermediate NPY output files -sstp, --skip_save_predictions
+                        skip saving predictions CSV files -bs BATCH_SIZE, --batch_size BATCH_SIZE
                         size of batches
   -g GPUS, --gpus GPUS  list of gpu to use
-  -gf GPU_FRACTION, --gpu_fraction GPU_FRACTION
+  -gml GPU_MEMORY, --gpu_memory_limit GPU_MEMORY
+                        maximum memory in MB of gpu memory to allocate per GPU device
+  -dpt, --disable_parallel_threads
+                        disable Tensorflow from using multithreading
+                        for reproducibility
-                        fraction of gpu memory to initialize the process with -uh, --use_horovod    uses horovod for distributed training -dbg, --debug         enables debugging mode
+  -uh, --use_horovod    uses horovod for distributed training -dbg, --debug         enables debugging mode
   -l {critical,error,warning,info,debug,notset}, --logging_level {critical,error,warning,info,debug,notset}
                         the level of logging to use
 ```

-The same distinction between UTF-8 encoded CSV files and HDF5 / JSON files explained in the [train](#train) section also applies here.
+The same distinction between UTF-8 encoded DATASET files and HDF5 / JSON files
+explained in the [train](#train) section also applies here.
-In either case, the JSON metadata file obtained during training is needed in order to map the new data into tensors.
+In either case, the JSON metadata file obtained during training is needed
+in order to map the new data into tensors.
-If the new data contains a split column, you can specify which split to use to calculate the predictions with the `--split` argument.
-By default it's `full` which means all the splits will be used.
+If the new data contains a split column, you can specify which split to use to
+calculate the predictions with the `--split` argument.
+By default it's `full`
+which means all the splits will be used.

 A model to load is needed, and you can specify its path with the `--model_path` argument.
-If you trained a model previously and got the results in, for instance, `./results/experiment_run_0`, you have to specify `./results/experiment_run_0/model` for using it to predict.
+If you trained a model previously and got the results in, for instance,
+`./results/experiment_run_0`, you have to specify
+`./results/experiment_run_0/model` for using it to predict.

 You can specify an output directory with the argument `--output-directory`, by default it will be `./result_0`, with increasing numbers if a directory with the same name is present.